sean-dingxu/keyphrase/readme.md

 # KeyPhrase Visualization
 ### Description
 **For WING's task one**
+The system is designed to generate and display keyPhrase of papers.And the system can also record the history of these keyPhrases, then users can have a globe view of the hot topics and papers.
+The system is developed based on the django framework, which is quite useful to construct a web project.
+Users can get access to the system by browser.
+To deal with a request, generally, the system will firstly download the pdf file, and
+identify the content and title of the PDF with `pytesseract`.
+Then keyPhrases
+will be generated using TopicRank algorithm and be stored with its title and URL.
+Finally, the system uses wordCloud to display the result for users.
 #### Input :
 - URL for PDF
 #### Requirements:
 - Fetch the PDF using the input URL
 - Identify the content and title of the PDF using OCR processor
-- Get keyPhrases of the content and store it with the title and URL locally
+- Get keyPhrases of the content
+- store it with the title and URL locally
 - Visualize top keyPhrases for the entire digested collection
 - Visualize keyPhrases for a particular paper

+### Important Libraries
+`pytesseract`: a wrapper for Google's esseract-OCR Engine to identify the PDF
+`pke`: an open source python-based keyPhrase extraction toolkit with pre-trained models
+`pyecharts`: a Python E-charts Plotting Library to draw wordCloud to display keyPhrases

 ### File Structure
 keyphrase